reframejs/reframe/readme.new.md

   <br/>&nbsp;&nbsp;&nbsp;&nbsp; 1.
 It takes care of one thing and one thing only.
   <br/>&nbsp;&nbsp;&nbsp;&nbsp; 2.
 It can be used independently of other libraries.
   <br/>
-  Libraries are unopinionated and can be used for all kinds of uses cases.
+  Libraries are unopinionated and can be used for a broad range of uses cases.
 - **Starters.**
   <br/>
   A starter assembles libraries into a well-polished scaffold (aka boilerplate) allowing you to quickly get started.